SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 ![Namespace](./images/namespace.png)

-4. Give the View Name as App and click on Finish
+4. Give the View Name as `App` and click on `Finish`.

 ![App View](./images/app_view.png)

 5. The UI module code is generated.
 Expand the `ui` folder and then `webapp` folder.
-Within view and controller folders you can see two generated files: App.view.xml and App.controller.js
+Within view and controller folders you can see two generated files: `App.view.xml` and `App.controller.js`

 ![UI code structure](./images/ui_structure.png)